Last Updated on May 1, 2023 by lindseymahoney

 3 | Add Accessories

 The original swing set included a large tent above the swing set landing, but it tore off in a storm.
-For the last few years, the center beam for the tent has stood alone on the landing and it it looked very odd.
+For the last few years, the center beam of the tent has stood alone on the landing and it it looked very odd.

 We finally took that center bar down and added solar light caps to the four corners of the platform structure.
 The cap lights really elevate the look of the swing set!